Diegogagan2587/school-library/README.md

 ### Usage

-To run the project, make sure you are in `src` folder, then call the app like this:
+To run the project, make sure you are within `src` folder on your terminal, then call the app like this:

 ```sh
   ruby main.rb